 Hey!
 Thanks for reading!
 Just a reminder that I wrote this some years ago, and may have much more complicated feelings about this topic than I did when I wrote it.
 Happy to elaborate, feel free to reach out to me! 😄

-The song for this post is Gimme Chocolate!!, by BABYMETAL.
+🎵 The song for this post is Gimme Chocolate!!, by BABYMETAL. 🎵

-I heard an anecdote about a bunch of honchos of a company having a leadership meeting, discussing resources.
+I heard an anecdote about a bunch of honchos of a company having a leadership meeting, discussing headcount.
 One of company's non-technical leaders said: "I looked into it and your engineers, on average, clock in at 11:00AM.
 Don't tell me you need more resources, manage your team better to work normal hours."

-This is a contentious topic!
+This is a contentious topic.
 I heard this and had a few reactions that don't fit into Twitter.

-If asked "why do engineers show up in T-Shirts at 11:00?" and you answered
+Now, if asked "why do engineers show up in T-Shirts at 11:00?" and you answered

-capitalists collectively invested billions into college-aged privileged boys, glorifying "boy king" narratives while demanding little accountability (often rewarding childish, irresponsible tendencies and practices), and as a result tech company culture is often more like a frat or treehouse rather than a collection of intelligent adults trying to build a value-producing, sustainable, civically-responsible business
+capitalists collectively invested billions into college-aged privileged boys, glorifying "boy king" narratives while demanding little accountability (often rewarding childish, irresponsible tendencies and practices), and as a result tech company culture is often more like a fraternity or treehouse rather than a collection of intelligent adults trying to build a value-producing, sustainable, civically-responsible business

-A funny time to be an engineer
+Market forces: A funny time to be an engineer

 This is an interesting and weird few decades to be a software engineer.
 On the whole, we don't know what we're doing.
 Everything we write is about as secure from attack as thick cardboard.
 Our chips and hardware are millions of times faster than it was 20 years ago but the experience of using a computer still feels much the same because our "improvements" to software have a funny treadmill quality on code efficiency.
 While this article contains many simplifications, there's something to be said for arguments to not call us "engineers," since that work is normally reserved for people applying hard science and rigor, which most of the time, we're not.